65459606

 Rapid Weight Loss Proven More Effective and Sustainable Than Gradual Methods, Major Study Finds

-Conducted by Norwegian experts, the study tracked 284 adults with obesity divided into rapid and gradual weight loss programs.
-The rapid weight loss group underwent a calorie-restricted diet starting with 1,000 calories daily for the first eight weeks, gradually increasing to 1,500 calories by week 16.
-Meanwhile, the gradual weight loss group reduced their intake by approximately 1,000 calories daily but self-reported consuming around 1,400 calories per day.
+Presented at the European Congress on Obesity in Turkey, the study involved 284 obese adults from Norway divided into two groups: one following a rapid weight loss program and the other a gradual weight loss plan.
+The rapid weight loss group adhered to a calorie-restricted diet starting at 1,000 calories per day for the first eight weeks, then increasing to 1,300 calories and finally 1,500 calories through week sixteen.
+Meanwhile, the gradual weight loss group reduced their intake by roughly 1,000 calories daily, typically consuming about 1,400 calories per day.

-The study authors emphasized that structured, professionally supervised rapid weight loss can lead to greater reductions in obesity-related health risks without the weight regain previously feared.
-Dr. Line Kristin Johnson, lead author from Vestfold Hospital Trust, stated, “Our results clearly challenge the prevailing belief that slow and steady gradual weight loss is necessary to prevent weight regain.
-Rapid weight loss, when managed carefully, can be equally sustainable and more effective.”
+The study’s authors emphasize that structured, professionally supervised rapid weight loss programs can yield better outcomes and reduce obesity-related health risks more effectively than traditional gradual methods.
+Lead researcher Dr. Line Kristin Johnson from Vestfold Hospital Trust stated, “Our findings challenge the prevailing belief that slow and steady weight loss is essential to prevent regain.
+Rapid weight loss, when managed correctly, can lead to greater sustained success.”

 SUBSCRIBE FOR UPDATES